Aviation Mechanics Course Description

 Spring Semester students will take AVMT -11000 Aircraft Structures 1 (4 credit hours), which will focus on riveting and sheet metal repair, including aluminum, forming and layout, and oxyacetylene welding operations.
 Corrosion and corrosion control are also studied.
 The course requires a high level of motivation, and adequate time to devote to studying a college-level course with 180 contact hours (60 lecture/120 lab).

-*Students will need their own transportation to and from Lewis University.
+Students are required to provide their own transportation to and from Lewis University.
+A Lewis registration application for the program is required

 Dual credit: Lewis University AVMT-10600 and AVMT-11000 (8 credit hours).